Our Blog & Product Reviews

 Myth 3: Low Lux Is How Well A CCTV Camera Performs at Night

 Low Lux can be one indicator of how well a CCTV camera will perform in low light, but the Lux figure can also be very misleading.
-The lower the number of Lux the better the camera is supposed to work in low ambient light, but many manufacturers or retailers will report a lux of 0 on cameras with infra-red (IR).
-This offers no information or indication to the sensitivity of the cameras as all IR equipped cameras could report a lux figure of 0.
+The lower the number of Lux the better the camera is supposed to work in low ambient light, but many manufacturers or retailers will report a lux of 0 on cameras with infrared (IR).
+This offers no information or indication of the sensitivity of the cameras as all IR-equipped cameras could report a lux figure of 0.

-Furthermore, there is no industry wide standard on the quality of image needed meaning that the same lux figures can reflect different image quality in two different cameras.
-In addition to this the results will vary depending on the lens used on the camera when it is tested.
-The analogy we use is this; it is like testing how quick two cars go from 0-60mph except one car is tested on a flat road whilst the other going down a steep hill.
+Furthermore, there is no industry-wide standard on the quality of image needed meaning that the same lux figures can reflect different image quality in two different cameras.
+In addition to this, the results will vary depending on the lens used on the camera when it is tested.
+The analogy we use is this; it is like testing how quickly two cars go from 0-60mph except one car is tested on a flat road whilst the other going down a steep hill.
 The testing conditions are too different making it unfair to make a direct comparison.